-Writer’s block is the state of being uninspired, but it’s just a state of mind, and that can be changed at will, which is a good thing, because when it comes to creative writing, state of mind is pretty important.
+Writer’s block is the state of being uninspired.
+It’s just a state of mind, so it can be changed at will, which is a good thing, because when it comes to creative writing, state of mind is pretty important.

 Years ago, when I used to draw and paint, I often listened to a particular mix of music.
 It was ideal background audio for making art, very inspiring.
 As a result, every time I hear that music, I get an urge to pull out my watercolor pencils and sketchbook because I have built a psychological association between a certain kind of music and a creative activity.

 Can you see where I’m going with this?
 Just imagine how this concept can be applied to creative writing.

 “Talisman: anything whose presence exercises a remarkable or powerful influence on human feelings or actions.”
 (Dictionary.com)

 In a sense, a talisman can be used to program your muse to come out and get to work — on cue.
 Imagine having the ability to command your own creativity, to sit down and engage in your writerly work and automatically trigger inspiration.